chrisb86/ngineerx/README.md

 $ make install
 ```

-Check that all the settings in ``/usr/local/etc/ngineerx/ngineerx.conf`` are as you intend it (especially the server IP).
+You may change settings in _/usr/local/etc/ngineerx/ngineerx.conf_ but it's not necessary.
+If you run ngineerx in a jail with a shared IP, you should set _$NGINEERX_HOST_IP_ to the IP of your Jail.

 Bootstrap ngineerx with: